 The MEMBERSHIP COMMITTEE

 mission is to provide an environment that brings people together to accomplish common goals through networking and to promote participation in this environment by defining the benefits of membership attained through commitment and participation.
 It plans, coordinates, and conducts the ongoing membership campaign of the Association.
 The Membership Committee meets eight times a year in Schaumburg.
-Chair: Tom Frye
+Chair: Tom Frye, MBA

 The NOMINATING COMMITTEE